rombachuk/cloudant-performancecollector/documentation/Overview.md

 The performancecollector supports a powerful set of options to process investigative collections of haproxy data at various resource levels (scope) and time-rollups (granularity).

-The user can build shell scripts with these options and feed postgres and grafana.
-Custom schema creation and dashboard building may be required.
+The user can build shell scripts with these options and feed their export-target.
+Custom schema/index/template creation and dashboard building may well be required.

 Consult the **Investigation using Cron** documentation for further information.